stake-dao/only-boost/README.md

-# <h1 align="center">Votemarket</h1>
+# <h1 align="center">Only Boost</h1>

-This repo contains the implementation of veBooster white paper.
+This repo contains the implementation of OnlyBoost white paper.
 Smart contracts related to the CRV Liquid Locker to optimize distribution of funds between Stake DAO and Convex Curve / Convex Frax in order to maximizing boost.

 ## Installation